panagenda Consultant Interview – Daniel Reimann

 This series of blogs should introduce our products to you from the perspective of those closest to them, their developers, product managers and consultants.
 Statistics and features are available on the product pages of our website but who is actually behind them?
 Today it is my pleasure to introduce Daniel to you!

-What does your roll at panagenda require you to do?
+What does your role at panagenda require you to do?

 I’m Director of Technical Account Management for panagenda Inc. based in Boston, MA, USA.
 My role is to coordinate the US consulting team and to provide consulting services around our portfolio.
 Of particular importance to me since having joined panagenda in 2011 is the product GreenLight, which continues to evolve on many different levels.